FREE On-Demand Webinar (2026)

 And much more!

-This recorded webinar originally ran in 2026 and offers valuables insights to career professionals.
-It is based in part on CERIC’s new Career Myth Buster quiz.
-Learn more about the quiz.
+This recorded webinar originally ran in spring 2026 and is based in part on CERIC’s new Career Myth Buster quiz – an engaging, evidence-based tool designed to help high school students, and those who support them, reflect on common misconceptions about career planning Learn more about the quiz.

 Registration Includes